A History of the house at 2323 Lafayette Ave.

 On May 27, 1896, Lafayette Square was largely destroyed by a tornado.
 The tornado did millions of dollars worth of damage uprooting nearly all of the trees in the Park, destroying the bandstand, as well as the Union Club.
 2323 Lafayette Avenue would lose the entire top floor of the house, and while the men were on 2nd street at the Wholesale Grocery store, the women and children survived while hiding in the basement.
 Nasse would take his family on a world tour and allow German architects to rebuild his mansion in a new style called Romanesque Revival.
 His initial still lingers on the front door.

 Rebuilt by 1901, 2323 became a beacon of success in the Square area.
 August Nasse had settled in and was enjoying a well earned happiness.
 The Grand ballroom was used for social events, the gardens were built with help from world class gardeners and yet the house still has a German sensibility and simplicity to it.
-Tragedy stuck the family first with Conrad’s oldest son and August’s business partner William G Fink dying in 1901, shortly after a warehouse fire destroyed part of the family business supplies.
-Slowly August would lose two more sons and his wife by 1909.
-The last son Walter died at age 16 and his ghost has been seen wandering the garden.
+Tragedy stuck the family with Conrad’s oldest son and August’s business partner William G Fink dying in 1901, shortly after a warehouse fire destroyed part of the family business supplies.
+August would lose two more sons and his wife by 1909.
 August would disappear into his beloved home built from sweat, hard work and loss, his sister Mathilda would move in to care for everything until his death in 1920.
 She would put the house for sale after a legal battle with the remaining Fink family and it was sold in 1922.

 2323 Lafayette had fallen into disrepair and the gardens were overgrown, none the less another Lutheran Family who came from nothing to build their own riches bought the house for a low sum despite the ghosts and energetic depression that permeated the property.
 During one of the first few weeks of new ownership, George Jr would walk up to the second floor and see an older woman knitting on the old Nasse settee.
 He didn’t make anything of it at first, as many people were around the large house.
 Her ball of yarn fell under the seat and she rose to get it, moving around behind the chair.
 The problem was, it was against a wall and she disappeared into it.

-Into the modern era we see the house at 2323 Lafayette avenue stay empty for over 15 years.
-The remaining family would attempt to retain the house while living in the carriage houses, but taxes and time changes everything.
-Over 80 year in the hands of one family is remarkable.
-The furniture and art would be sold to keep the household going but finally in 2015 the house was sold.
-A restoration would begin in 2016 and the current timetable puts it done this summer.
+A restoration would begin in 2016 and the current timetable puts it done the summer of 2020.
 How did the tapes get into the dumpster is a question often asked?
 Imagine if one family left everything they ever owned in one place.
 The amount of leftover boxes, books, folders, junk and trash was nothing short of astounding and reasonable given the longevity of the household.
 The simple answer is, with water damage, no one knew what was left.
 The current owners and remaining family do retain an enormous amount of poems, writing, photos and family history and intend on allowing the historic nature of the house to be known.
-This aim of this project and the Dumpster Archeology is too tell that story.
+This aim of Dumpster Archeology is too tell that story.